pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 {% endhighlight %}

-This gives us our filter and converter: we can only call `AllowedType[A].toObject(a)` on values of a defined type.
-And if the type needs to be converted, it will be done so.
+This gives us our filter and converter: we can only call `AllowedType[A].toObject(a)` if `A` implements our typeclass.

 Great, now we need to define `AnyAllowedType`.
-As we saw above, we want `AnyAllowedType` to behave somewhat like `Object`, but for our small universe of types.
-We can achieve this using a Existential type but with an evidence for our `AllowedType` typeclass:
+As we saw above, we want `AnyAllowedType` to behave somewhat like `Object`, but for our small set of types.
+We can achieve this using an Existential type but with an evidence for our `AllowedType` typeclass:

 {% highlight scala %}
 sealed trait AnyAllowedType {